-No more than 35% of the total net assets of the Real Return portfolio may be invested in any one registered investment vehicle, mutual fund, or separately managed account.
+No more than 35% of the total net assets of the Real Return portfolio may be invested in any one registered investment vehicle, mutual fund, Commingled Investment Trust (or similar funds), or separately managed account that invests in public assets.

-No more than 15% of the total net assets of the Real Return portfolio may be invested in any single closed-end or open-end private investment vehicle.
+No more than 15% of the total net assets of the Real Return portfolio may be invested in any single closed-end or open-end investment vehicle that invests in private assets.